gioodm/gioodm.github.io/content/publication/preprint/index.md

 - **Improved Annotation and Industrial Application**: WASP improved annotation in a cohort of industrially relevant organisms by 20-30% for previously uncharacterised proteins and successfully annotated a novel isolate of the yeast _Yarrowia lipolytica_.
 By improving annotation levels of high-potential organisms, WASP enhances the exploitation of their biological capabilities for various biotechnological applications.

 - **Genome-Scale Metabolic Models (GEMs)**: WASP curated GEMs by gap-filling orphan reactions, identifying candidates for 75-100% of these reactions across 20 GEMs, based on plausible biological associations and providing insights into protein evolution.
-These results enhance out ability to perform quantitative biological analyses, enabling the construction of more accurate and predictive metabolic network models for better understanding and manipulation of biological systems.
+These results enhance our ability to perform quantitative biological analyses, enabling the construction of more accurate and predictive metabolic network models for better understanding and manipulation of biological systems.

 - **Phylogenetic Tree Reconstruction**: WASP provides superior clade discrimination in phylogenetic studies, offering precise mapping of evolutionary relationships and functional diversities among proteins, and deeper insights into protein evolution within and across species.